-A winter fuel allowance (or Winter Fuel Payment) is an annual energy payment support scheme that allocates up to £300 for those who need help paying their energy bills.
+A winter fuel allowance (or Winter Fuel Payment) is an annual energy payment support scheme that allocates between £250 and £600 for those who need help paying their energy bills.
 It is paid out between November and December.
-For 2022, you’re automatically eligible if you were born on or before 26 September 1955.
+For 2023, you’re automatically eligible if you were born on or before 25 September 1957.

 Pension Credit consists of two parts: Guarantee Credit and Savings Credit.
 You could receive one or both parts.
-Guarantee Credit tops up your weekly income to a minimum amount and is available to those who reached State Pension age before 15 May 2019 and have been claiming Housing Benefit since before 15 May 2019.
+Guarantee Credit tops up your weekly income to a minimum amount and is available to those who reached State Pension age (66 years old).
 Savings Credit is a small top-up for people who have a modest amount of income or savings, and is only available to those who reached State Pension age before 6 April 2016.